kinojms/obsidian-notes/CSOPESY/CSOPESY - My Master Notes.md

 ### Real-time & Event-driven

 All event-driven applications are derived from real-time applications.
-All event-driven applications still require
+All event-driven applications still require functionality that needs to run in real-time

+Event-driven Features
+- interrupts
+- OnAction events
+Real-time features